 Shloka originally started his journey to success by selling physical and digital products related to health and beauty.
 As an Internet marketer, he frequented online communities where people discussed the latest advertising trends, tips, platforms, etc. This is where Shloka first heard about Teespring.
 After reading about other people’s success he decided to try it for himself.
 Shloka hit his first big milestone after just two months of selling with Teespring.

-Two months after starting with Teespring I hit my first big campaign.
+Two months after starting with Teespring I hit my first big listing.
 I sold over 400 units of one design within seven days.
 This moment gave me the confidence to pursue online selling with Teespring full time.
-I would hear about other people getting their first campaign with over 100 sales and I kept telling myself that I could be that successful too if I just kept trying.
+I would hear about other people getting their first listing with over 100 sales and I kept telling myself that I could be that successful too if I just kept trying.
 Once I figured out how to create scalable designs for certain niches everything fell into place.

 Shloka’s formula for success